Twitter

 Barbadian green monkeys

-One of the best places to see Barbadian green monkeys is at the Barbados Wildlife Reserve.
-Dusk is the best time to go as this is when they come down from the trees to eat and play.
+One of the best places to see Barbadian green monkeys is at the Barbados Wildlife Reserve, which is also home to birds, reptiles and more.
+Dusk is the best time to go if you want to see green monkeys – this is when they come down from the trees to eat and play.

 Sea anemones

-Sea anemones are some of the most unusual and beautiful creatures on the planet.
-They look more like flowers than living animals, with long brightly coloured tendrils that sway in the current, attracting the prey that these carnivores feed on.
+Sea anemones are some of the most unusual and beautiful creatures on the planet, and are a key part of Barbados’ wildlife.
+They look more like flowers than living animals, with long, brightly coloured tendrils that sway in the current, attracting the prey that these carnivores feed on.

 Hummingbirds

-Perfectly adapted to their environment, with beautiful colours, long beaks and exceptional flying agility, these tiny and seemingly fragile birds are one of nature’s true wonders.
-Thankfully, Barbados is blessed with lots of them.
+Perfectly adapted to their environment, with beautiful colours, long beaks and exceptional flying agility, these tiny and seemingly fragile birds are one of the true wonders of the wildlife of Barbados.
+Thankfully, the island is blessed with lots of them.

 Turtles

-Turtles are an endangered species so we are thankful that in the waters around Barbados, there are plenty of them.
-In fact, our turtles are pretty used to seeing people around; when the fishing boats bring in the catch in the late afternoons, you can often see them following the boats in the hope of grabbing a free meal.
+Turtles are an endangered species, so we are thankful that the waters around Barbados are home to plenty of them.
+In fact, our turtles are pretty used to seeing people around!
+When the fishing boats bring in the catch in the late afternoons, you can often see them following the boats in the hope of grabbing a free meal.

 Reef fish and coral